tomcohen13/MultiAgentResearchApp/README.md

    3. Next!

-### 6. Configure updates, monitoring, and logging - optional:
+### 6. Configure updates, monitoring, and logging:
+   1. I've added on my end Log Streaming using CloudWatch, but it's optional
-   - Email notifications: specify your email to get updates if anything crashes.
+   2. Email notifications: specify your email to get updates if anything crashes.

 ### 7. Review and Submit!